top of page

 "The “Science of Reading” is a phrase representing the accumulated knowledge about reading, reading development, and best practices for reading instruction obtained by the use of the scientific method," Petscher et al. 2020

-The Current State of Reading Achievement in the United States
+What is the Current State of Reading Achievement in the United States?

 Since 1969, the National Center on Education Statistics has been publishing the National Assessment of Educational Progress (NAEP).
 Learn more about the history of the Nation's Report Card HERE.

 In 2019, the percentage of fourth-grade public school students performing at or above the NAEP Proficient level in reading was 34 percent nationally.
 Across the states/jurisdictions, the percentage of public school fourth-graders performing at or above NAEP Proficient in reading ranged from 24 percent to 49 percent.
-View the 2022 NAEP Reports HERE.
+Read the 2024 Nations Report Card here.

 There are many factors related to the lack of appreciable improvement in reading outcomes, including yet not limited to: